awsdocs/amazon-opensearch-service-developer-guide/doc_source/managedomains-notifications.md

 ## Sample EventBridge event<a name="managedomains-notifications-cloudwatch"></a>

 The following example shows an OpenSearch Service notification event sent to Amazon EventBridge\.
-The corresponding notification has a severity of `Informational` because the update is optional:
+The notification has a severity of `Informational` because the update is optional:

 ```
 {